xiaofei0415/multi-heuristic-rrt/README.md

 # my-rrt
-This is my repository of some RRT(rapidly random-exploring tree) algorithm improvements
+This is my repository of some RRT(rapidly random-exploring tree) algorithm improvements: a improved informed-rrt*-connect algorithm
 # file descriptions
 test.m:
 classical rrt-connect algorithm

 tryrrt.m:
-my improved informed-rrt*-connect algorithm
+2D version

 tryrrt2.m
 some faster improvements

+myrrt.m
+7-dof version(run in a manipulator)

 #  2D results:
 Using 1000 samples in a 100 * 100 area, pictures below show a quick asymptotically optimal path(yellow path) in ellipse informed subspace.